alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

       - Has Congress Acted and Expressly Addressed the subject?
       - Black: This is a job for the Nation's lawmakers, not for its military authorities
     2. **Adverse Possession & Gloss Theory**: Justice FrankFurter
+      - Pattern or practice of Executive action without Congressional Challenege.
       - "It is an inadmissibly narrow conception and to disregard the **gloss**" which life has written upon them.
 In short a systematic, unbroken, executive practice, long purused to the knowledge of the Congress and never before questioned, engaged in by Presidents who have also sworn to uphold the Consitution, making as it were such exercise of power part of the structure of our government may be treated as a gloss on "executive" Power
     3. Legislative Accountability: Justice Jackson
       1. **Power At Apex**